Friday, August 8, 2014

 March 4, 1777 to September 18, 1777

-After General Washington’s victories at Trenton and Princeton, the British re-fortified their lines in New Jersey and abandoned their plans to occupy Philadelphia.
-A road weary Continental Congress returned to the Pennsylvania State House on March 4, 1777.
+Following General Washington’s pivotal victories at Trenton and Princeton, the British forces strengthened their defensive lines in New Jersey and abandoned their plans to occupy Philadelphia.
+With the immediate threat lifted, a travel-weary Continental Congress made its return to the Pennsylvania State House on March 4, 1777, resuming its sessions in the familiar setting of Philadelphia.

 Lancaster Court House